wadegoren/AgNews_NLPTextClassification/README.md

 Results
 After training the model, the test accuracy achieved is approximately 89.54%.
 The confusion matrix provides insights into the model's performance across different classes.

-References
-Base Code: Keras Examples
-Research Paper: Link to relevant research paper
-Feel free to explore, modify, and contribute to enhance the text classification model.
-If you encounter any issues or have suggestions for improvements, please create an issue or submit a pull request.
-Happy coding!